mabatko/Gaming-in-AWS/README.md

 Since AMIs are immutable, if you want to always preserve latest changes to the disk, you must create new AMI after every gaming session.
 If you don't need it (e.g. because game saves are in Steam cloud), you can create *golden AMI* and always start your instance from it.

 Either way, disk performance of instances launched from AMI is abysmal.
 AMIs are just EBS snapshots stored in S3 and lazy loaded when read request is made.
 Therefore, it is necessary (or not, if you are patient) to initialize (or pre-warm) EBS volume.
 This is done by reading all disk blocks before an application really needs them.
-This can be done by good old dd command, but *user data* script installs utility called fio.
-Advantage of fio is that it can run multiple threads, so initialization is much faster.
-If you want this initialization to be triggered right after boot, uncomment following line in /etc/crontab file:
+This can be done by good old dd command, but *user data* script installs utility called `fio`.
+Advantage of `fio` is that it can run multiple threads, so initialization is much faster.
+If you want this initialization to be triggered right after boot, uncomment following line in `/etc/crontab` file:
 ```
 #@reboot root fio --filename=/dev/nvme0n1 --rw=read --bs=128k --iodepth=32 --ioengine=libaio --direct=1 --name=volume-initialize >> /var/log/fio.log
 ```
 You will suffer decreased performance after boot, but at least in my case games start DRASTICALLY faster.
-Unfortunately, read speed varies.
-Slowest I saw was 34.5MB/s.
+Unfortunately, read speeds vary.
+Slowest I saw was 34.5MB/s, fastest was 77 MB/s.

-To give you a perspective of how long it takes, 30GB gp3 EBS with default settings was initialized in 7 minutes (average read speed 77 MB/s).
-Subsequent executions of the command finish almost twice as fast (average read speed 126 MB/s)
+To give you a perspective of how long it takes, 30GB gp3 EBS with default settings can be initialized between 7 and 15 minutes.
+Subsequent executions of the command finish with average read speed of 126 MB/s (which is performance advertised by AWS).

 ## Tips and optional steps

 ### Termination check script

 If you use spot instance, you may want to have a separate SSH or terminal session opened with running `termination_check.sh` script.
-It didn't happen to me yet and AWS claims that 92% of all spot instances are terminated by the user, but just in case this happens to you, little heads-up (2 minutes) can be useful.
 The script is in home directory of user specified in *user data* script.
 It checks instance's metadata every 5 seconds for rebalance recommendation and interruption notice.
 If one is received, script tries to beep and prints out yellow or red timestamp when notice was issued.
+It didn't happen to me yet and AWS claims that 92% of all spot instances are terminated by the user, but just in case this happens to you, little heads-up (2 minutes) can be useful.

 ### NICE DCV